 Homeowners today frequently look for new opportunities to improve the comfort and value of their properties.
 Exterior or front doors are often a prime area for an upgrade.
 Whether it be for enhanced security, energy efficiency, style, or another factor, new doors can greatly increase the appeal of a home.
 However, it is important to get the details right.
-In this post, we’ll cover the key areas for consideration before embarking on a door replacement project.
+In this post, we’ll cover the key areas for consideration before embarking on an exterior door replacement project.

 Thinking About the “Why”

 The most important factor to consider is why you are replacing your door.
 The answer to this question will influence all other decisions during the process.
-There are a few core reasons why homeowners decide to replace their doors:
+There are a few core reasons why homeowners decide to replace their exterior doors:

 - Energy Efficiency – With modern door materials and seals, it is much easier to keep heat or cool in.
 Old doors tend to leak air, which can raise your energy expenses each month.

 - Security – Doors age just like we do and over time material like hinges, doorknobs, seals, and more will wear out.
 Older doors are more vulnerable to security threats.
 Modern doors tend to be tougher and sturdier, allowing homeowners greater peace of mind.

 - Style – Older doors may look outdated with modern styles.
 New doors can refresh the look of a home along with adding new features such as sidelights, transoms, or windows within the door itself.

 Knowing your core reason for door replacement will set you on the right track for a successful project.